 Turning our attention to the cross-term, we can apply similar steps and the Markov property as before to obtain

 and using the same method as before we get:

-Taking now the limit as $n \uparrow \infty$ in \eqref{equation:FdmedibilidadCuentass} we deduce the claimed $L_2(\mathbb{N}_x)$ convergence \eqref{equation:L2convergenceExitLocal}.
-Now that the convergence of the truncated total mass has been established, we aim to derive the statement of the proposition we proceeding as follows.
+Taking the limit as $n \uparrow \infty$ in \eqref{equation:FdmedibilidadCuentass} we deduce the claimed $L_2(\mathbb{N}_x)$ convergence \eqref{equation:L2convergenceExitLocal}.
+Now that the convergence of the truncated total mass has been established, to derive the statement of the proposition we proceed as follows.
 First, we introduce the processes

 which are continuous additive functionals of the Markov process $(\rho, W)$.
 Then using the Markov property, we get

 since $\phi_{D_n}(\mu,\text{w}) = \mathbbm{E}^\dag_{\mu, \text{w}}[A^n_\infty]$, $\phi_D(\mu, \text{w}) = \mathbbm{E}^\dag_{\mu, \text{w}}[A_\infty]$ and $\phi_{D_n}(\rho_\sigma, W_\sigma) = \phi_{D}(\rho_\sigma, W_\sigma) =0$, $\mathbb{N}_x$-a.e.
 To simplify notation, we denote respectively by $M^n_s= \mathbb{N}_x(A^n_\infty | \mathcal{F}_s)$ and $M_s= \mathbb{N}_x(A_\infty | \mathcal{F}_s)$ for $s\geq 0$ the martingales in \eqref{equation:martingaleCAF}.
 Next, we apply Doob's inequality to derive: